 Improving meaningful contributions at work

-How can you improve feelings of meaningful contribution for your staff?
+How can you improve feelings of meaningful contribution for your ?
 Although there’s no right way, the purpose is simple: help them to see how they’re contributing to something larger than themselves.
 This could be a team effort within your business, the business as a whole, or even their contributions to customer happiness.
 When I worked in music retail, the teams I worked with in small, quiet stores enjoyed their customer interactions the most because they felt a sense of meaning from spending more time with each customer and helping them find what they wanted.
 During holidays, these small teams enjoyed suggesting gifts more than the teams at bigger stores where they were so busy the time they spent with customers was cut to a minimum.
 When I worked in a fast food chain, we competed against other stores in our area to have the fastest drive-thru times.
 With just 2-3 people working together on drive-thru per shift, we found that we enjoyed our jobs more due to the shared purpose of hitting our targets.
-When each monthly report rolled in to show how we ranked amongst other stores, every staff got to share in our pride when we performed well, further building up our sense of meaning in our jobs.
+When each monthly report rolled in to show how we ranked amongst other stores, every got to share in our pride when we performed well, further building up our sense of meaning in our jobs.
 But sometimes meaning comes from outside the workplace.
-Some staff are working to support their families, or to pay for school so they can pursue their dreams.
+Some are working to support their families, or to pay for school so they can pursue their dreams.
 If their job is part of the bigger picture of meaning in their lives, try supporting that and showing that you want them to succeed in all areas of their lives.
 After all, a caring boss is more important than what you earn.

 This post was written by Belle Beth Cooper